 “China is frustrated by its inability to push North Korea,” said Zhao.

-Trump could try and force China to cooperate by undermining its interests elsewhere – launching a trade war or confronting Beijing over Taiwan or the South China Sea but it would be a high-stakes move, that Zhao says would trigger a “huge negative response.”
+Trump could try and force China to cooperate by undermining its interests elsewhere – launching a trade war or confronting Beijing over Taiwan or the South China Sea but it would be a high-stakes move, which Zhao says would trigger a “huge negative response.”

 “From a US-China perspective, it would be a huge waste of (political) capital and energy going after them on North Korea when the US could approach North Korea directly,” says John Delury, associate professor of Chinese studies at Yonsei University in Seoul.